eventrac/slate/source/index.html.md

 name | The Name of the event
-description | The description of the event as set by the organiser url | The URL of the event
+description | The description of the event as set by the organiser url | The URL of the event has_future_races | Boolean indicating if this event has any races in the future

 # Races